-If your sleep is not detected or the data seems incorrect in the app, here's what you need to know about how GoBe tracks sleep and what can affect its accuracy.
+If your sleep is not detected or the data seems incorrect in the app, here’s what you need to know about how GoBe detects sleep and what can affect its accuracy.

 How GoBe detects sleep